 ScopeBox Quick Tour

 Working with Palettes

 In our day to day support, we get a lot of common questions about ScopeBox.
 We've listed some of the more common ones here.
 If you have a question about ScopeBox, there's a good chance you'll find your answer here or in the extensive user manual.
 If not, please contact us directly and we'll be happy to help.

 IT IS STRONGLY RECOMMENDED THAT YOU RUN THE TRIAL ON YOUR HARDWARE.
 You can receive a key and download here.
 Its the best way to make sure that you'll be happy with ScopeBox and your hardware.

 Please fill out the form below, and we'll email you a trial key which will allow you to download and test ScopeBox on your own machine.

-ScopeBox requires an Intel Mac running OS X 10.6.8 or later.
+ScopeBox requires an Intel Mac running OS X 10.7 or later.
+If you're running Mac OS X 10.6.8, you can download the previous release.
 We've put together some tips on getting a signal into your laptop or your desktop, but if you're just testing, you can use the built in test patterns or your Mac's iSight camera.
 There is an extensive user manual available from the ScopeBox help menu and online.